 - fortified cereals

-Since most B12 sources are derived from animal based sources, deficiency is common among vegetarians and vegans.
-If you don’t eat meat, eating fortified foods or taking a supplement may be recommended.
+Since most B-12 sources are derived from animal-based sources, deficiency is common among vegetarians and vegans.
+If you don’t eat meat, fish or eggs, eating fortified foods or taking a supplement may be recommended.

 - people who have undergone gastrointestinal surgery

 - people with certain digestive disorders, specifically Crohn’s disease and celiac disease

 - people taking proton-pump inhibitors or other stomach-acid reducers for